ljuvela/GELP/README.md

 If you would like to additionally save the mel-spectrogram, add a `--save_melspec` argument to the call and the spectrograms should appear in `sessions/pretrained/mel`.

-Although the mel-spectrogram configuration used here is close to popular Tacotron repositories (such as https://github.com/keithito/tacotron), we have experienced subtle differences causing issues with the signal processing related to mel-inversion and envelope fitting.
+Although the mel-spectrogram configuration used here is close to popular Tacotron repositories (such as https://github.com/keithito/tacotron), we have experienced that subtle differences can cause serious issues with the signal processing related to mel-inversion and envelope fitting.

 Partially due to these concerns, we cannot currently provide off-the-shelf usage as a generic mel-spectrum-to-waveform neural vocoder.
 Nevertheless, it's fairly simple to partition the `generate_copysyn.py` script into an acoustic feature extractor and a vocoder synthesis part.